4 Reasons Why The Macaco Venice Walking Tour Has The Best Venice Activities For Kids

 Some of the tours available in Venice include a treasure hunt, a sketch hunt, a boat tour, and a family game.
 The tours range from 120 euros per family (up to 5 people, with 20 euros for each additional person) to 470 euros (up to 5 people).
 The timing ranges between 90 minutes (for the less expensive tours) to 3 hours (for the more expensive tours).
 I loved including this tour at the start of my Venice itinerary, as it gave me a good introduction to the city.

-Macaco Tour also offers workshops for families.
-In Venice, families can learn about the traditional art of glass making.
+Macaco Tour also offers other Venice activities for kids.
+Families can learn about the traditional art of glass making.
 Or they can learn how to make masks.
 It’s a great way to do hands-on cultural experiences!
 Besides, Venice, Macaco Tour also offers tours in Rome and Verona.
 Both of these cities are important cities in Italian history.

 What we loved about our Venice walking tour with Macaco Tour

-There were so many things that we loved about the Venice walking tour offered by Macaco Tour.
-Here are a few more reasons why we loved it, and why we think your family will love it too.
+As a worldschooling family, we love doing travel activities that are educational as well.
+There were so many things that we loved about the Venice walking tour offered by Macaco Tours.
+Here are a few more reasons why we loved it, and why we think your family will love Macaco Tours' Venice activities for kids.